Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Predictive delay alerts powered by machine learning.

-A smart allocation engine is used to assign orders based on cost, time, and serviceability.
+A smart carrier allocation engine used to assign orders based on cost, time, and serviceability.

 Performance benchmarking and advanced analytics across supply chain partners.